 The cost and financial analysis can be completed within the next version of the business case.

 The scenario would allow dealing with the biggest performance hurdle, as communicated by the End Users.
-However, any other Business Objectives would not be fulfilled.
+However, any Business Objectives not related to performance would not be fulfilled.

 Risk assessment and mitigation actions